dincarnato/papers/Borovska et al., 2024/README.md

 - `-t 1` defines the positional tolerance.
 This value must __ALWAYS__ be set to 1 when working with full genomes as the relative position of the homologous structure might vary from genome to genome
 - `-k` retains the constructed Stockholm alignments

+The database of bacterial genomes to be scanned for homologs can be obtained from NCBI (see [here](https://www.ncbi.nlm.nih.gov/refseq/about/prokaryotes/) for example).
 Depending on the size of the provided database of bacterial genomes, and the number of structures to be evaluated, this process might require up to several days.
 At the end of the analysis, the `cmbuilder/` output directory will contain a number of constructed alignments in Stockholm format.<br/>
 Alignments can optionally be polished using the `stockholmPolish` tool: